WPSG: WWSG-TV: The STV years

-On June 15, 1981, WWSG-TV—named for RBC owner William S. Gross—took to the air for the first time with the movie North Avenue Irregulars.
-Its first program broadcasts were entirely scrambled and seen by next to nobody: there were fewer than 50 installed households, all of them station employees.
+On June 15, 1981, WWSG-TV—named for RBC owner William S. Gross—took to the air for the first time with the movie The North Avenue Irregulars.
+Its first program broadcasts were entirely scrambled and seen by next to nobody: there were fewer than 50 installed households, all of them belonging to station employees.
 Even though its STV service used Oak equipment, it utilized movies from SelecTV, Oak's primary competitor.
 WWSG-TV joined a series of communications-related businesses under the RBC umbrella, including mobile paging, background music, and the distribution of HBO to area multipoint microwave services.
 Delays in the launch of its daytime commercial program provider, the new Financial News Network, postponed the start of non-STV broadcasts to November 30.
 With FNN on air, the station aired financial programming and talk shows from 9 a.m. to 8 p.m., when STV service began.

 WWSG-TV's SelecTV was not the only subscription service to enter the Delaware Valley in 1981.
 Later that year, Wometco Home Theater (WHT) expanded south from its base in New York City by launching on WRBV-TV (channel 65) in Vineland, New Jersey.
 Even though SelecTV got on the air first, WHT initially took the lead in subscribers.
 By January 1983, WHT had 20,000 subscribers to SelecTV's 12,000.
 After subscription TV was deregulated by the FCC in 1982, removing a rule that stations had to provide 28 hours a week of free programs, WWSG-TV dropped Financial News Network programming and began offering SelecTV around the clock on January 9, 1983.

 1983 was a year of change for channel 57.
 In January, The Philadelphia Inquirer reported that a consortium led by Oak and Ed Snider, owner of the Philadelphia Flyers hockey team, was seeking to buy WWSG-TV from RBC.
 Their proposal would replace SelecTV with an STV broadcast of regional premium cable service PRISM, which offered feature films and telecasts of home games of the Flyers, Philadelphia 76ers, and Philadelphia Phillies.
 A sale never transpired; in September, RBC reached a two-year deal to begin broadcasting PRISM on October 31, with the goal being to reach the city of Philadelphia, which did not have any cable service at the time.
 Even though subscribers would pay $3 more per month to watch PRISM than they had for SelecTV, very few subscribers opted to discontinue service, and the new availability of PRISM's sports coverage led to a surge in interest; a waiting list was necessary because RBC could not procure new decoders fast enough.